High school all-conference: Tremper goalie Wajerski, Indian Trail's Wilhelmson named conference players of the year

 Sportsmanship award: Bradford.

-First team - Wilhelmson.
-Aidan Bratzke, sr., MB, IT.
-Ben Dankert, jr., RS, IT.
-Second team - Enmanuel Pena, jr., MB, KB.
-Tillon Galgan, jr., OH/S, IT.
-Honorable mention - KB: Ben Engel, Emilio Jaimes.
-IT: Jackson Tirado, Ryan Edwards.
-KT: Joe Mendoza, Matthew Steuck.
+Honorable mention — Bradford: Ben Engel, Emilio Jaimes.
+Indian Trail: Jackson Tirado, Ryan Edwards.
+Tremper: Joe Mendoza, Matthew Steuck.